 Rome wasn’t built in a day, and neither is a fantastic website.

 The best sites are like amazing salesmen, working 24/7 for your business.
 And who doesn’t want that?
-However, getting all the dynamic elements of a website to work together isn’t easy.
+However, getting all the dynamic web design elements of a website to work together isn’t easy.

-We are going to break down the basics every website needs page-by-page, step-by-step to show you exactly what you need, what you don’t, and how to pull it all together to create an unstoppable conversion machine.
+The website experts at our online marketing company are going to break down our website design checklist.
+It show what every website needs page-by-page, step-by-step to show you exactly what you need, what you don’t, and how to pull it all together to create an unstoppable conversion machine.

-A good website is built on a solid foundation of layout, messaging, content, and images.
-These are the necessary building blocks to have in place before creating the actual website.
+This website design checklist is built on a solid foundation of layout, messaging, content, and images.
+These are the necessary web design elements to have in place before creating the actual website.

 Close your eyes and envision your website.